Stolz/linux-cheat-sheets/git_simple_workflow.md

 Workflow for CodeIgniter and GitHub
 ===================================

 This is my simple Git workflow for CodeIgniter.
-I never work on the master branch, instead I like to make a branch for every single issue/bug/feature so I always start a new branch for each.
+I never work on the master branch, instead I like to make a branch for every single issue/bug/feature so I always start a new branch for each and all my commits are in the working branch, never in the master branch.
 This gives me the ability to:

 - always have deployable code in the master branch.
 - be able to abandon branches that turn out wrong and always head back to master.